Uncover the Secrets of the Luxurious Cognac: A Guide to its Aromatic Flavors, Rich History, and Production Areas

-Everything contributes to the production and perfection of Cognac: the wood of the barrels where it ages comes from the nearby woods of the Limousine, the historic cellars that have the right temperature and a perfect degree of humidity to help the cognac breathe, the breezes that come from the sea and then there is once again the chalk.
+Everything contributes to the production and perfection of Cognac: the wood of the barrels where it ages comes from the nearby woods of Limousine, the historic cellars that have the right temperature and a perfect degree of humidity to help the cognac breathe, the breezes that come from the sea, and then there is once again the chalk.

 Production areas of Cognac, the 6 historical crus